 Choosing a WordPress website host for your new website is a very important first step.
 But in order to choose a web host for your WordPress website, you need to know what you're looking for.

-If you haven’t done so yet, check out our guide: 9 Easy Steps for Creating Your Organization’s Website for more on setting up your own WordPress website.
-If you’ve already read through the steps and are ready to learn how to choose a web host for your WordPress website, read on!
+We provide more information on how to set up your own WordPress website.
+If you've already read through the steps and are ready to learn how to choose a web host for your WordPress website, read on!
 You need to look at:

 1: The software a web host provides.
 For WordPress hosting, you will need:

 - Up-to-date PHP version.
 PHP is the software that a WordPress website runs on.
 Having the latest version keeps your website secure.

 - MySQL.
 MySQL is the database language WordPress uses.